Logistic RegressionMarketing example data Medical example data

 Here two models are compared.
 In one model all independent variables are used and in the other model the independent variables are not used.

 Now the Chi-square test compares how good the prediction is when the dependent variables are used and how good it is when the dependent variables are not used.

-The Chi2 test now tells us if there is a significant difference between these two results.
+The Chi-square test now tells us if there is a significant difference between these two results.
 The null hypothesis is that both models are the same.
 If the p-value is less than 0.05, this null hypothesis is rejected.

 Example logistic regression

 As an example for the logistic regression, the purchasing behaviour in an online shop is examined.
-The aim is to determine the influencing factors that lead a person to buy "immediately", "at a later time" or "not at all" from the online shop after visiting the website.
+The aim is to determine the influencing factors that lead a person to buy immediately, at a later time or not at all from the online shop after visiting the website.
 The online shop provides the data collected for this purpose.
 The dependent variable therefore has the following three characteristics: